-Under the supervision and with the participation of our Chief Executive Officer and Chief Financial Officer, our management conducted an assessment of the effectiveness of internal control over financial reporting as of December 31, 2013 based on the criteria established in the 1992 Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on this assessment, our management has concluded that our internal control over financial reporting was effective as of December 31, 2013.
-In conducting this assessment, our management excluded the Tower Light and Baldor Generators businesses because they were acquired during 2013 and constituted 4.2% and 15.1% of total and net assets, respectively, as of December 31, 2013 and 2.8% and 1.0% of revenues and net income, respectively, for the year then ended.
+Under the supervision and with the participation of our Chief Executive Officer and Chief Financial Officer, our management conducted an assessment of the effectiveness of internal control over financial reporting as of December 31, 2014 based on the criteria established in the 2013 Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on this assessment, our management has concluded that our internal control over financial reporting was effective as of December 31, 2014.
+In conducting this assessment, our management excluded the Powermate and MAC businesses because they were not acquired until the third and fourth quarters of 2014, respectively.

-Our independent registered public accounting firm has issued an attestation report on our internal control over financial reporting as of December 31, 2013.
-Its report appears in the consolidated financial statements included in this Annual Report on Form 10-K on page 36.
+Our independent registered public accounting firm has issued an attestation report on our internal control over financial reporting as of December 31, 2014.
+Its report appears in the consolidated financial statements included in this Annual Report on Form 10-K on page 39.